russross/codegrinder/README.md

 Installation
 ============

-All instructions here assume a Debian Buster server environment.
+All instructions here assume a Debian Buster or Ubuntu Server 20.04 server environment.

 ### Install prerequisites